 Last week we tackled the first step of addressing the challenges of unstructured text.

 As discussed previously, the very first step in attaining wisdom from your data is in the understanding that you have to analyse words (qualitative data) rather than numbers (quantitative data).
-In order to do this, the first thing that you need is to have the AI and NLP (Natural Language Processing) capability.
+In order to do this, you need to have the AI and NLP (Natural Language Processing) capability.
 In other words, you need to have a text analytics tool.

-Once you have the right technical capability, we come to our first problem in that the machine does not understand the meaning of words and phrases in various contexts.
-For instance, the machine is unable to determine the context of the word ‘cross’.
+Once you have the right technical capability, we come to our first problem.
+The machine does not understand the meaning of words and phrases in various contexts.
+For instance, it is unable to determine the context of the word ‘cross’.
 It does not know the difference between ‘I am cross’ and ‘I will cross the road’.
-The word ‘cross’ can be used in more than six contexts at any given time, and it is the human that has to teach/train the machine these contexts.
+The word ‘cross’ can be used in more than six contexts at any given time.
+It is the human that has to teach/train the machine these contexts.
 An age-old problem since AI & NLP was created.

-Thus, while AI already has a formidable reputation as an amazing capability when used on quantitative data (the numbers), what few people realise is that its capability with unstructured text is known to be poor.
-The real issue is that if you are using purely AI and NLP, you then have to have a lot of gold-standard training data in order to train the machine properly and without bias.
+While AI already has a formidable reputation as an amazing capability when used on quantitative data (the numbers), few people realise that its capability with unstructured text is known to be poor.
+The real issue is that if you are using purely AI and NLP, you then have to have a lot of gold-standard training data in order to train the machine without bias.
 But obtaining such a high volume of gold-standard training data is next to impossible.

 The Real Challenge